 (b) An employee in the PEBB program who waives PEBB medical and PEBB dental for SEBB medical must be enrolled in SEBB dental and SEBB vision.
 If necessary, the SEBB program will automatically enroll the individual in the associated subscriber's SEBB dental and SEBB vision.

 (c) If the school employee is enrolled only in SEBB dental and SEBB vision, and is also enrolled in PEBB medical, and no action is taken to resolve their dual enrollment, the school employee will remain in PEBB medical.
 The SEBB program will automatically disenroll the school employee from SEBB dental and SEBB vision in which they are enrolled.
+If the SEBB employee is not already enrolled in PEBB dental, the PEBB program will enroll them in PEBB dental as described in WAC 182-12-123(6)(g).
 The school employee's enrollment in SEBB program life insurance, accidental death and dismemberment (AD&D) insurance, and long-term disability (LTD) insurance will remain.

-(d) If the school employee is enrolled in SEBB medical and is also an employee in the PEBB program enrolled in PEBB medical, and the school employee has been enrolled in PEBB medical longer than they have been enrolled in SEBB medical, and no action is taken by the school employee to resolve their dual enrollment, they will remain in PEBB medical.
+(d) If the school employee is enrolled in SEBB medical and is also an employee in the PEBB program enrolled in PEBB medical, and the school employee has been enrolled in a PEBB health plan longer than they have been enrolled in a SEBB health plan, and no action is taken by the school employee to resolve their dual enrollment, they will remain in PEBB medical.
 The SEBB program will automatically disenroll the school employee from SEBB medical, SEBB dental, and SEBB vision.
 The school employee's enrollment in SEBB program life insurance, AD&D insurance, and LTD insurance will remain.
-If the school employee eligible under both the SEBB program as a school employee and the PEBB program as an employee is not enrolled in any medical, but is enrolled only in PEBB dental, SEBB dental, and SEBB vision, the school employee will remain in SEBB dental and SEBB vision.
-The PEBB program will automatically disenroll the employee from PEBB dental.
+If the school employee is not enrolled in medical under either program but is enrolled only in PEBB dental, SEBB dental, and SEBB vision, the school employee will remain in SEBB dental and SEBB vision.
+The PEBB program will automatically disenroll the school employee from PEBB dental.

 (e) If the school employee's dependent is enrolled in any SEBB medical, SEBB dental, or SEBB vision plan, and the dependent is also an employee in the PEBB program and enrolled in PEBB medical, and no action is taken by either the school employee or the dependent to resolve the dependent's dual enrollment, the school employee's dependent will remain in PEBB medical.
 The SEBB program will automatically disenroll the school employee's dependent from SEBB medical, SEBB dental, and SEBB vision in which they are enrolled.

-(f) If the school employee's dependent is enrolled in both SEBB medical and PEBB medical as a dependent and has been enrolled in PEBB medical longer than they have been enrolled in SEBB medical, and no action is taken to resolve the dual enrollment, the school employee's dependent will remain in PEBB medical.
+(f) If the school employee's dependent is enrolled in both SEBB medical and PEBB medical as a dependent and has been enrolled in a PEBB health plan longer than they have been enrolled in a SEBB health plan, and no action is taken to resolve the dual enrollment, the school employee's dependent will remain in PEBB medical.
 The SEBB program will automatically disenroll the school employee's dependent from SEBB medical, SEBB dental, and SEBB vision if they are enrolled.
 If the school employee's dependent who is eligible as a dependent in both the SEBB and PEBB programs is not enrolled in any medical but is enrolled only in PEBB dental and SEBB vision (with or without SEBB dental) as a dependent, the dependent will remain in SEBB vision and if enrolled, SEBB dental.
 The PEBB program will automatically disenroll the dependent from PEBB dental.